 - Repeat the process.
 Now that we understand the process, this last step is of the utmost importance.
 ERISA is about following a consistent, prudent process.
 It’s not a one and done action.
 So keep repeating the process for plan compliance success.
 By continuing to review, monitor, evaluate and document your what you are doing — you will help ensure that you are fulfilling your fiduciary responsibility.

-To fully understand these fiduciary risks, we encourage you to watch and discuss our fiduciary risks webinar if you haven’t already.
+To better understand these risks, we encourage you to watch our fiduciary risks webinar if you haven’t already.
 This will help you define clear next steps for assessing the state of retirement at your company and map out a path forward.
+And, as always, please contact us to learn more.

 This commentary on this website reflects the personal opinions, viewpoints and analyses of Fiduciary Financial Partners, LLC employees providing such comments, and should not be regarded as a description of advisory services provided by Fiduciary Financial Partners, LLC or performance returns of any Fiduciary Financial Partners, LLC client.
 The views reflected in the commentary are subject to change at any time without notice.
 Nothing on this website constitutes investment advice, performance data or any recommendation that any particular security, portfolio of securities, transaction or investment strategy is suitable for any specific person.
 Any mention of a particular security and related performance data is not a recommendation to buy or sell that security.
 Fiduciary Financial Partners, LLC manages its clients’ accounts using a variety of investment techniques and strategies, which are not necessarily discussed in the commentary.
 Investments in securities involve the risk of loss.
 Past performance is no guarantee of future results.